Icehawk78/Kardashev/Rules_pictures.md

 You may pass through tiles occupied by your fleets, but cannot end the action there.
 You may not pass through a tile occupied by another player’s fleet or colony tile (see attacking).
 Your fleets may occupy the same tile as your colony.
 You may not pass through destroyed planet tiles.

-You may move your fleet into an unexplored space and draw one tile to immediately explore it without bidding.
+You may move your fleet into an unexplored space and draw 1 tile to immediately explore it without bidding.
 (Note: The outer tiles, indicated with the white background, may be explored this way at any time.
 They are not restricted as during the bidding/exploration phases).
 If you choose to destroy this tile, your fleet is immediately destroyed.

 **_Attacking_**
 On your move action, if your fleet enters a tile occupied by another player’s fleet and/or colony, you attack.